BurntSushi/blog/content/post/ripgrep.md

 results to some kind of intermediate buffer *in memory*.
 This enables all of the search threads to actually perform a search in parallel.
 The printing still needs to be serialized, but we've reduced that down to simply dumping the contents of the intermediate buffer to `stdout`.
-When doing buffered writes, this should compile down to a simple `memcpy`.
 Using an in memory buffer might set off alarm bells: what if you search a 2GB file and every line matches?
 Doesn't that lead to excessive memory usage?
 The answer is: "Why, yes, indeed it does!"
 The key insight is that the common case is returning far fewer matches than there are total lines searched.
 Nevertheless, there are ways to mitigate excessive memory usage.
-For example, if `ripgrep` is used to search `stdin` or a single file, then it will write search results directly to `stdout` and forgo the intermediate buffer because it just doesn't need it.
-(`ripgrep` should also do this when asked to *not* do any parallelism, but I haven't gotten to it yet.)
+For example, if `ripgrep` is used to search `stdin` or a single file, then it will write search results directly to `stdout` and forgo the intermediate buffer because it just doesn't need it. (`ripgrep` should also do this when asked to *not* do any parallelism, but I haven't gotten to it yet.)
 In other words, pick two: space, time or correctness.

 Note that the details aren't quite the same in every tool.
 Namely, while The